Teach English in South Korea

 If you provide teaching jobs in South Korea and would like to be featured here please contact us.

-If you have ever been to teach in South Korea and would like to add a review, write about your experience or share any recommendations please contact us,
+If you have ever been to teach in South Korea and would like to add a review, write about your experience or share any recommendations please contact us or leave feedback in the comments section below.

 "I began by teaching in a private English school in Daejeon (the fifth largest city in the country at the time!).
 It was here, one morning at a Dunkin Donuts while planning lessons, that I looked out the window and decided this was the career for me!
 During my 1 1/2 years with the company in Daejeon I learned what I couldn't learn in university.
 (There was no undergraduate program at my university for those interested in TESOL).
 I taught Speaking, Listening, Reading, Writing, and Pronunciation.
 (It's tired not Tared! - I know how I sound.)
 I even taught business English at companies and, for a brief few weeks, taught English (played games) to a toddler.
-I finally realized I was exhausted from the schedule, 6:30am - 11:00am and 4:30pm - 10:00pm every night, and decided to change jobs and move on up to Seoul!" - Joshua Stone, USA
+I finally realized I was exhausted from the schedule, 6:30am - 11:00am and 4:30pm - 10:00pm every night, and decided to change jobs and move on up to teach in Seoul.
+I loved working in this city." - Joshua Stone, USA

-What is it Like to Work as as an English Teacher in South Korea
+What is it Like to Teach in South Korea

-Emma Lander decided to have a change in direction and is now living and teaching English in Seoul, South Korea.
-Read more information how she is finding the experience...
+Emma Lander decided to have a change in direction and is now living and teaching English in South Korea.
+Read how she is finding the experience...

 I teach in a private school (called a Hagwon) and my hours are 2p.m until 9.30p.m.
 My students range from elementary to middle school level and I was taking my own classes within two days of starting the job.
 It’s a pretty sweet deal – you sign up for one year and you get free housing, free flights, severance pay (so you work 12 months but get paid for 13) and 50% of your medical insurance.
 I get paid over £1,000.00 a month ($1,500.00) and my bills come to around £20.00 ($30.00).
 I am in the fortunate position where I can save heaps of cash but still afford to have a great time whilst I’m here.